g-stefan/xyo-coff-to-def/README.md

-# xyo-coff-to-def
-XYO Coff to Def
+# XYO Coff to Def

+Extract symbols from COFF object and generate a DEF file for linker

+## License

+Copyright (c) Grigore Stefan

+Licensed under the [MIT](LICENSE) license.